JensDll/npm-package/README.md

-# Npm starter template
+# npm-package

-Boilerplate project for publishing npm packages in TypeScript.
+Template for building npm packages in TypeScript.

 ## Features